jcjorel/clonesquad-ec2-pet-autoscaler/docs/ALARMS_REFERENCE.md

 This example declares the Alarm #00 using alarm specification described in internal file [ec2.scaleup.alarm-cpu-gt-75pc.yaml](../src/resources/ec2.scaleup.alarm-cpu-gt-75pc.yaml).
 Note: This file is part of the CloneSquad delivery inside the Main Lambda filesystem.

 The Alarm specification file uses a YAML format and will be passed directly to the [Cloudwatch.PutMetricAlarm API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudwatch.html#CloudWatch.Client.put_metric_alarm).
-Any valid Cloudwatch alarm should be expresseable in this YAML following the AWS PutMetricAlarm() documentation.
+Any valid Cloudwatch alarm should be expressable in this YAML following the AWS PutMetricAlarm() documentation.

 This example specifies also 2 meta information:
 * **Points=1001**            : Override default points associated to an alarm (by default, 1000),